Mental Wellbeing Resources - An Update22 October 2020

-As we face unprecedented challenges and stress with the COVID-19 health crisis and inevitable economic effects, it’s critical that we maintain and protect our mental wellbeing and that of our colleagues, employees and families.
+As we face unprecedented challenges and stress with the ongoing health crisis and inevitable economic effects, it’s critical that we maintain and protect our mental wellbeing and that of our colleagues, employees, friends and families.

-The Architects’ Mental Wellbeing Forum in the UK has a website of useful resources, including a free Mental Wellbeing Toolkit, available for download.
-The ACA is currently working hard to get an Australian version of the Architects Mental Wellbeing Forum off the ground.
-More to come.
+The Architects’ Mental Wellbeing Forum in the UK has a website of useful resources, including a free Mental Wellbeing Toolkit and a COVID-19 Support Toolkit, available for download.

-Beyond Blue also hosts an online forum with a useful thread dedicated to ‘Coping during the Coronavirus outbreak’.
-Described by one user as a “gentle and welcoming place for everyone during this difficult time”, it gives people a safe space to communicate and share experiences and strategies for staying well.
+Beyond Blue's online community forums are described by one user as a “gentle and welcoming place for everyone during this difficult time”.
+They offer people a safe space to communicate and share experiences and strategies for staying well.

 Lifeline has developed a guide to mental health and wellbeing during the Coronavirus COVID-19 outbreak, including a list of useful strategies to cope with social distancing, self-isolation or quarantine.